Jean Hausser Lab

 We are currently looking for:

-• Postdoctoral fellows Email Jean about 1. which of your research project was most exciting to you so far and why, 2. why you'd like to join us (1000 words max) and 3. attach a concise CV.
+• A postdoctoral fellow Email Jean about 1. which of your research project was most exciting to you so far and why, 2. why you'd like to join us (1000 words max) and 3. attach a concise CV.

 • Master students enrolled in biology / biomedical programs or computational programs (bioinformatics, physics, applied mathematics, computer science, engineering, ...).